oberocks/obebs4-js/README.md

 The OBEBS4.js Markup Factory & Methods were designed to render single elements, default content sections (with randomized placeholder text content), and complex nested content - all with standard JavaScript.

-When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBEBS4.js Markup Factory & Methods become an extremely powerful rapid prototyping tool, a performant AJAX response DOM library for dynamic production sites, and a super-lean base library for a Single Page App (SPA) functionality without any shadow DOM requirements.
+When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBEBS4.js Markup Factory & Methods become an extremely powerful rapid prototyping tool, a performant AJAX response DOM library for dynamic production sites, and a super-lean base library for Single Page App (SPA) functionality without any shadow DOM requirements.

 For sake of brevity and before digging in, let's assume the following boilerplate HTML is being used: